Run-time type information: Example

-C++ – dynamic_cast and Java cast
+C++ dynamic_cast and Java cast

 The dynamic_cast operator in C++ is used for downcasting a reference or pointer to a more specific type in the class hierarchy.
 Unlike the static_cast, the target of the dynamic_cast must be a pointer or reference to class.
-Unlike static_cast and C-style typecast (where type check is made during compilation), a type safety check is performed at runtime.
+Unlike static_cast and C-style typecast (where type check occurs while compiling), a type safety check is performed at runtime.
 If the types are not compatible, an exception will be thrown (when dealing with references) or a null pointer will be returned (when dealing with pointers).

 A Java typecast behaves similarly; if the object being cast is not actually an instance of the target type, and cannot be converted to one by a language-defined method, an instance of java.lang.ClassCastException will be thrown.

 Example

-Suppose some function takes an object of type A as its argument, and wishes to perform some additional operation if the object passed is an instance of B, a subclass of A. This can be accomplished using dynamic_cast as follows.
+Suppose some function takes an object of type Base as its argument, and wishes to perform some additional operation if the object passed is an instance of Derived, a subclass of Base.
+This can be done using dynamic_cast as follows.